 to provide an exceptional all-round education which will prepare girls for happy and fulfilling lives

-to create a safe and healthy school environment in which our pupils enjoy their education
+to create a safe and healthy environment in which the wellbeing of our pupils is paramount, enabling them to enjoy their education and thrive personally.

 to provide excellent academic teaching, up-to-date facilities and a wide range of extra-curricular activities